kestra-io/docs/content/blogs/2024-09-25-the-story-behind-our-seed.md

   role: "CEO & Co-Founder"
 image: /blogs/2024-09-25-the-story-behind-our-seed.jpg
 ---
-When we saw how **Michel Tricot and Jean Lafleur from Airbyte** openly shared their fundraising decks, it resonated with us.
-It was fantastic to be transparent about the journey behind building their company, and it inspired us to do the same.
-Their approach gave us the confidence to share our own story.
+When *Michel Tricot* and *Jean Lafleur* from Airbyte shared their fundraising deck, it really resonated with us.
+Their openness about their journey inspired us to do the same and share our own story.

 Today, **we’re sharing the deck that helped us raise $8M in seed funding**—the decisions we made and the vision that drives [Kestra](https://github.com/kestra-io/kestra).
 We want to offer a look into what went into building this story, and why it worked for us.